twotogether/uk-coast-walk-tracker/README.md

     `python scripts/generate_map.py`

-     New GPX files will automatically be added to `walks.yml`.
+     New GPX files will automatically be added to `walks.yaml`.

+> NOTE: If you delete a `gpx` file, you must manually remove the entry from `walks.yaml`.

+## Output

 The map will be saved in the map/ folder.